 FIND OUT DETAILS ON OUR PILOT YEAR OF MAKER CORPS AND OTHER PROGRAMS IN OUR 2012-2013 PROGRAM REPORT

 GOALS OF THE MAKER CORPS PROGRAM:

-In their placements this summer, Maker Corps Members served as near-peer mentors and role models in a variety of community settings, including science centers, children’s museums, schools, libraries or other youth-serving organizations.
+In their placements last summer, Maker Corps Members served as mentors and role models in a variety of community settings, including science centers, children’s museums, schools, libraries or other youth-serving organizations.
 They engaged children and families in creative projects that develop problem-solving skills, and gained experience serving as community leaders.
-Our 108 Corps Members have now earned the title of Maker Corps Mentors, in celebration of their experience and continued roles as mentors and ambassadors for making in education.
+Our 108 pilot-year Corps Members have now earned the title of Maker Corps Mentors, in celebration of their experience and continued roles as mentors and ambassadors for making in education.

 If you or your organization would be interested in becoming a sponsor of the Maker Corps program, please contact Info@MakerEd.org.
 Through sponsorships we can provide materials and salaries to Maker Corps members who will be working in their communities to involve children and families in making.

 The Maker Education Initiative is incredibly grateful to the founding sponsors who are making work like this possible: Cognizant, Intel, Pixar, and Maker Media.
 Additional support has been provided by the MacArthur Foundation.